 This fund tracks the MSCI USA index, and its performance illustrates that tracking the US market has been a winning strategy for a significant period of time.

 Extending the review period to 15 years, however, changes the picture quite materially.

 While the GinsGlobal US Equity Index fund has once again been the top performer, only two other funds in the top 10 are global equity portfolios – the Old Mutual Global Equity fund and the Allan Gray-Orbis Global Equity feeder fund.

 The top-performing South African portfolio over this period has been the Aylett Equity Prescient fund.
-The R4.3bn portfolio managed by Walter Aylett is up an annualised 13.9% over the past decade and a half.
+The R4.3 billion portfolio managed by Walter Aylett is up an annualised 13.9% over the past decade-and-a-half.